 - Be open with your friends if you are taking drugs and look after each other.
 If anyone feels unwell encourage them to seek medical attention or visit the welfare team.

 - Remember that tolerance levels can vary.
-You may not have the same tolerance level as your friends so always start low and go slow
+You may not have the same tolerance level as your friends so always go slow and stay low.

 - Beware of mixing different substances and/or alcohol.
 For example alcohol and ketamine can be a potentially lethal combination.